Political career of Rab Butler (1929–1941): Parliamentary Private Secretary and appointment as junior minister

-Preparations for a bill
+White paper and Joint Select Committee

-The Government published a White Paper in March 1933 that contained proposals for Indian Home Rule.
+The government published a white paper in March 1933 that contained proposals for Indian Home Rule.
 At the end of March, Butler had to open for the government on the last day of the debate on the proposals.
 He called for a Joint Select Committee of Both Houses to examine the recent White Paper and make proposals for a bill.
 Expecting a fierce response from Churchill, he compared himself (29 March) to "a bullock calf tied to a tree, awaiting the arrival of the Lord of the Forest" and added that the tiger would be shot by riflemen when tempted out.

 One of Butler's jobs was to monitor opinion in the Parliamentary Party.
 In April 1933, he drew up a White List of 47 Conservative MPs who openly supported the White Paper and a Black List of 103 MPs, not including obvious ones like Churchill, whose names, Conservative Central Office recorded, should not be passed on to constituency associations that asked for a speaker on India.

 The Joint Select Committee began in April 1933.
 The Union of Britain and India (UBI), a front organisation funded by Conservative Central Office, was launched on 20 May 1933.
-The UBI was dedicated to promoting Indian reform along the lines of the White Paper, albeit with “adequate safeguards”.
+The UBI was dedicated to promoting Indian reform along the lines of the White Paper, albeit with "adequate safeguards".
 In setting up the UBI, Hoare, Butler and J. C. C. Davidson were in breach of their pledges, as members of the Joint Select Committee, to remain neutral and to consider the evidence without prejudice and so the depth of their involvement therefore had to be covered up.
 Butler's flat was frequently used for UBI meetings, and he later admitted in his memoirs that it had been difficult to get anybody to join it.
 In 1933, Butler clashed with his future rival Harold Macmillan, a Conservative backbencher at the time, who refused to publish UBI propaganda from his family publishing house.